Holidays and private trips

 As of today, almost all regions of the world present a risk of infection by the new coronavirus.
-We strongly advise staff not to travel during their holidays or other leave.
+We strongly advise staff not to travel abroad during their holidays or other leave.
 Please consult the recommendations of the Federal Office of Public Health (FOPH).
-Quarantines could be applied to places you travel to, which would require you to extend your stay (and that time will be deducted from your holiday entitlement).
+Self-isolation could be applied in places you travel to, which would require you to extend your stay (and that time would be deducted from your holiday entitlement).

 However, if you are sick – regardless of the cause – you must enter this as sick leave in the absence manager starting on the first day that you are absent.

 Taking vacation during the restart phase